 Parents must not handle the situation by giving their kids a moral lecture on the superiority of India simultaneously demeaning American culture or start their sentences with, “When I was your age…”

-Instead they need to tackle the situation in a composed manner by maybe intelligently discussing Indian art forms with their partner in the presence of their kids, with the hope that maybe they will develop a natural interest on listening to the discussions.
+Instead, they need to tackle the situation in a composed manner by maybe intelligently discussing Indian art forms with their partner in the presence of their kids, with the hope that maybe they will develop a natural interest in listening to the discussions.

-The younger generation often uses many profanities in their speech, which is done to vent frustration or in an attempt to be cool.
+The younger generation often uses profanity in their speech, which is done to vent frustration or in an attempt to be cool.
 If parents themselves swear, then they cannot tell their kids not to do so.